Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 In production environment, operational changes are bound to happen.
 Ideally, Contoso will ensure changes are made in a structured way using the principles of Infrastructure-as-code (IaC): A change would be made by adding or updating templates within the Git repository, relying on an automated test and release process to deploy required operational changes.

 However, manual changes (made, for example, using the Azure portal) may be unavoidable due to urgent operational demands.
 This leads to 'Configuration Drift', where the environment as described in source control no longer reflects the actual state of the Azure resources.
-To deal with this situation, Enterprise scale envisions not only a control mechanism to push changes within the IaC source to the Azure environment, but also to pull changes made outside IaC back into source control.
+To deal with this situation, Enterprise-Scale envisions not only a control mechanism to push changes within the IaC source to the Azure environment, but also to pull changes made outside IaC back into source control.

 By establishing a feedback loop we can ensure that: